Entrepreneur Boot Camp

 The Entrepreneur Boot Camp is sponsored by Plug and Play, Silicon Valley; co+labs, MSA, Accelerate Okanagan, UBC Faculty of Management, UBC School of Engineering and UBCSUO.

 Judging by Community Partners

 The involvement of professionals in the Entrepreneur Boot Camp is the backbone of the event.
 The real world experience and mentorship provided by judges drives students to develop their ideas.
 In addition to judging pitches or leading workshops, Entrepreneur Boot Camp judges have the opportunity to create valuable connections with Faculty of Management students.
-Judges for 2016 included:
+Judges for 2018 include:

-- Laura Marcolin, University Investment Community Associate, Plug and Play
+- Laura Marcolin, Corporate/University Investment Associate, Plug and Play Ventures, Silicon Valley (tentative)

 The success from the three past Entrepreneur Bootcamps shows in the growing number of students introduced to entrepreneurial practices, generating interest in starting companies, the number of companies started, growing list of judges and collaboration across campus.